Discussing Mental Health and Suicide in the workplace is hard.

 It doesn’t need to be.
 Let us help.

-CSI’s Mental Health Access and Prevent Suicide FDL County Committees want to provide Fond du Lac County area businesses with practical tools, resources, and training to better support their employees’ emotional well-being — at no cost.
+The Fond du Lac County Mental Health Action Team wants to provide Fond du Lac County area businesses with practical tools, resources, and training to better support their employees’ emotional well-being.

 By making these resources available, our hope is that employers will take steps to ensure that their employees, when faced with someone in mental distress (be it a co-worker, customer, family member, or friend), can recognize the warning signs, know how to respond, and have access to crucial information about local resources.